ubergeek77/Lemmy-Easy-Deploy/README.md

 There are some additional configuration options available in `config.env`.
 See that file for more details.

-If you need to specify a certain environment variable for a given service in this deployment, you can define them in any of the below files, and they will be passed to each service as an `env_file`.
+If you need to specify a certain environment variable for a given service in this deployment, you can define them in any of the below files, and they will be passed to each respective service as an `env_file`.
 This allows you to specify any environment variable you want, for any service you want.

 ```
 ./custom/customCaddy.env